huggingface/hub-docs/tasks/src/tabular-regression/about.md

 - Intermediate level tutorials on tabular regression:
     - [A Short Chronology of Deep Learning for Tabular Data](https://sebastianraschka.com/blog/2022/deep-learning-for-tabular-data.html) by Sebastian Raschka.

+### Training your own model in just a few seconds

+We have built a [baseline trainer](https://huggingface.co/spaces/scikit-learn/baseline-trainer) application to which you can drag and drop your dataset.
+It will train a baseline and push it to your Hugging Face Hub profile with a model card containing information about the model.